zhaluza/python-notes/Notes/Fundamentals/tuples.md

 #### `index`

-Returns the index at which a value is found in a tuple
+Returns the index at which a value is found in a tuple.

 ```python
 t = (1,2,3,3,3)